-The total number of loans in forbearance fell 16 basis points from 5.83% of servicers’ portfolio volume in the prior week to 5.67% as of November 01, according to the latest figures from the Mortgage Bankers Association (MBA).
+The total number of mortgages in forbearance decreased by two basis points from 3.50% of servicers’ portfolio volume in the prior week, to 3.48% as of July 18, according to the latest figures from the Mortgage Bankers Association (MBA).

-Broken down, numbers from MPA revealed that the share of Fannie Mae and Freddie Mac loans in forbearance dropped for the 22nd week in a row to 3.49% – a 17-basis-point improvement.
-Ginnie Mae loans in forbearance decreased 18 basis points to 7.95%, and the forbearance share for portfolio loans and private-label securities decreased by 12 basis points to 8.70%.
+The share of Fannie Mae and Freddie Mac loans in forbearance dropped two basis points to 1.81%.
+Meanwhile, Ginnie Mae loans in forbearance decreased one basis point to 4.35%, while the forbearance share for portfolio loans and private-label securities (PLS) increased five basis points to 7.38%.

-Meanwhile, the percentage of loans in forbearance for independent mortgage bank servicers decreased 8 basis points to 6.19%, while the percentage of loans in forbearance for depository servicers decreased 26 basis points from the previous week to 5.60%.
+Additionally, the percentage of loans in forbearance for independent mortgage bank (IMB) servicers remained the same relative to the prior week at 3.68%, and the percentage of loans in forbearance for depository servicers decreased one basis point to 3.61%.